 What are the best cheap LED grow lights for growing cannabis?

-Your best bet will be a low wattage grow light from brands like Mars Hydro, King Plus, or Viparspectra.
-These cheap LED grow lights can be obtained for under 200 bucks.
-Below you’ll discover the best all-around LED grow lights currently on the market.
+Your best bet will be a grow light from reliable brands like Mars Hydro, King Plus, or Viparspectra.
+These cheap LED grow lights can be obtained for under 200 bucks, and usually cover about 2x2 feet each.

 What Specifications To Look For In The Best Cheap LED Grow Lights: